barumau/pandunia/english/darse.md

 ### Answers to the Exercises

-1. ye no safa kamer.
+1. ye no safa kamar.
 2. un kupe no hali.
-3. dua waf no nyama supe.
+3. do waf no nyama supe.
 4. ye no ada waf i maw. / ye ada no waf i no maw.
 5. xefe nyama ca a no kafé.
-6. mama ada no waf a do maw.
+6. mamá ada no waf a do maw.

 <!--